The Human Security Institute

 There are two kind of properties in Netherlands: social property and private property.
 Social property is for the people with low incomes.
 And this sector is mainly managed by housing associations.
 As it is mentioned above that a few Delft people became the first Dutch foreign fighter who died in Syria in March 2013.
 Due to this incident various studies had been conducted to find the causes behind this tragedy.
 Human security collective also conducted a study on it, which shown that people of Delft are more marginalized and faces victimized; therefore, they are joining Syrian fight.
 Moreover, the people of its neighborhood, De Buitenholf, are more peaceful and not a single person on this city join foreign fight because they are more dependent and have more rights.

-1. Neighbourhood in Delft (De Buitenhof has more social properties and lesser private properties as compared to Delft).
+- Neighborhood in Delft (De Buitenhof has more social properties and lesser private properties as compared to Delft).
 De Buitenhof has 76 social properties and 24 private properties, whereas Delft has 62 social properties and 38 private properties.

-2. Ethnicity of the neighbourhood (combined ethnicity of European and Netherlands in De Buitenhof is less than 50 %; and the second and third generation migrants count more than 50 % in the city.)
+- Ethnicity of the neighbourhood (combined ethnicity of European and Netherlands in De Buitenhof is less than 50 %; and the second and third generation migrants count more than 50 % in the city.)

 Short BIO of speaker

-Ms Jeanne Abdulla is the Director of Programmes Human Security Collective, The Netherlands.
+Ms Jeanne Abdulla is the Director of Programmers Human Security Collective, The Netherlands.
 She is the Co-founder of Human Security Collective.
-She is the Co-founder of Human Security, and set up the programme of Inclusive Leadership and managed to obtain funding to roll out programmes in the Middle East (Palestine, Tunisia and Libya), The Netherlands, East and West Africa, the Philippines and East Europe (Kosovo and Bosnia).
-Being the Director of Programmes, she works with local partners from the Middle East (Palestine, Libya and Tunisia) and the Netherlands to capacitate young leaders to engage with key players at the local, national and international levels that have an authority with regard to their human security.
+She is the Co-founder of Human Security, and set up the program of Inclusive Leadership and managed to obtain funding to roll out programmers in the Middle East (Palestine, Tunisia and Libya), The Netherlands, East and West Africa, the Philippines and East Europe (Kosovo and Bosnia).
+Being the Director of Programs, she works with local partners from the Middle East (Palestine, Libya and Tunisia) and the Netherlands to capacitate young leaders to engage with key players at the local, national and international levels that have an authority with regard to their human security.
 These young leaders are also supported in developing and implementing innovative community approaches to improve the daily safety in their communities.
 She also has expertise in common-ground methodologies (Future Search), non-violent communication (NVC), empathy, deep dialogue (Deep Democracy), appreciative listening, peer-to-peer and adaptive learning.